by Tom Lewis

 Apply a litter amendment (year-round).

 Schedule your PLT® application 2-24 hours prior to bird placement to eliminate any remaining ammonia and lower the litter pH.
 While you may not think litter amendments are necessary in warmer months, not applying an amendment year round can make it difficult to accomplish 10 ppm ammonia readings.
-Plus, without pH control, the litter can become an environment that is more suitable for bacterial growth.

 With as fast as we’re growing birds, producers need to do everything possible to limit stress.
 Creating this ideal environment takes time but delivers substantial returns.